 - ¾ cup jasmine or basmati rice*

-- Pour in can of diced tomatoes, can of tomato sauce and chicken broth.
-Stir and bring to a simmer.
-Turn down the heat to medium-low, cover and simmer for 20 minutes.
+- Pour in the can of diced tomatoes, can of tomato sauce, rice and chicken broth.

 Nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.